 DKIM pass, SPF fail, SPF Auth Result fail

 This could indicate that an IP or service is not included in your SPF policy.
 Check the Return-Path domain first to see if there's an alignment issue.
-If the domain names align, then you can add the IP or include the service's SPF record in your SPF policy to resolve this issue.
+If the domain names align, you can add the IP or include the service's SPF record in your SPF policy to resolve this issue.

 SPF fail, SPF Auth Result permerror

 When multiple sources report an SPF "permerror", there's a good chance that you have a syntax error in your SPF policy.
-In our experience, this is mostly caused by multiple SPF TXT records.
+In our experience, this is caused mainly by multiple SPF TXT records.
 Merge the records into a single TXT record to resolve this issue.

 SPF fail, SPF Auth Result none

 When SPF fails with an Auth Result value "none", the (sub)domain in question does not have an SPF policy.
-If this (sub)domain has alignment and you want these messages to pass SPF, you should create an SPF policy that whitelists the IP sources (e.g.,
+If this (sub)domain has alignment and you want these messages to pass SPF, you should create an SPF policy that allowlists the IP sources (e.g.,

 v=spf1 a -all).
 If you want these messages to fail, you should publish